Olson's 10th-inning slam lifts A's over Angels | Sports-Games

 The Oakland Athletics became the first team to win a game under Major League Baseball's new speed-up, extra-innings rules Friday night, getting a grand slam from Matt Olson with one out in the bottom of the 10th inning for a 7-3 victory over the visiting Los Angeles Angels.
 The walk-off ending capped a busy night for Joe Maddon, who began his fourth stint as Angels manager -- first as the full-time skipper -- in a game that ended with the visitors employing a five-man infield after Oakland loaded the bases.

 The A's took advantage of the free inning-opening baserunner by starting Marcus Semien on second base.
-He was at third while Ramon Laureano, who was hit by a pitch, was at second, and Khris Davis, who had walked, was at first when Maddon brought in left-hander Hoby Milner (0-1) to deliver the game-ending pitch to Olson.
+He was at third while Ramon Laureano, who was hit by a pitch, was at second, and Khris Davis, who had walked, was at first when Maddon brought in left-hander Hoby Milner to replace Hansel Robles (0-1) and he delivered the game-ending pitch to Olson.
 Olson belted Milner's first pitch, a 77 mph curveball, deep beyond the right field fence.

 Under the new rules being used on a trial basis in this shortened season, Shohei Ohtani became MLB's first "designated runner" when he took second base to start the top of the 10th with the game tied at 3-3.
 He was immediately erased on a grounder to Olson, the A's first baseman, who alertly gunned down Ohtani at third.
 The Angels went on to load the bases against Oakland's seventh pitcher, right-hander Burch Smith (1-0), but Andrelton Simmons grounded out to end the threat.